Skip to main content

 How Does Deep Learning Work?

 Let’s start with the algorithm’s working principle before moving to the deep learning model.
-For instance, we all know about neurons in the brain (cells) that capture inputs coming through sensory organs like ears, eyes, etc. When a neuron receives an input signal, it passes through the body and gets activated to produce output.
-This output will stimulate other neurons to activate to get the complete picture.
+For instance, we are all familiar with neurons in the brain (cells) that capture inputs coming through sensory organs, such as the ears and eyes.
+When a neuron receives an input signal, it passes through its body and becomes activated to produce an output.
+This output will stimulate other neurons to activate, allowing for a complete picture.

 Understanding how deep learning works with the above instance, the deep learning model takes the images as input and feeds them directly to the algorithms without any manual feature extraction step.
-The input passes to multiple layers of the AI neural network to estimate the final output.
+The input is passed through multiple layers of the AI neural network to estimate the final output.

 What is Machine Learning (ML)?